Kidney Stone Symptoms: 10 Signs You Should Know

 Why does the pain come back?

-Even after a kidney stone flare-up, it is common to continue feeling pressure, mild pain or burning with urination.
-These may be a sign that there are still more kidney stones that the body is trying to eliminate.
+Following a kidney stone episode, it is common to experience ongoing pressure, mild pain, or a burning sensation during urination.
+These symptoms may indicate that additional stones are still passing through the urinary tract.

 Treatment options

-At home, treatment may continue with oral analgesics, rest, and hydration (at least 2 liters of water per day) to help with elimination of the kidney stone.
+At home, treatment usually involves oral pain medications, rest, and adequate hydration, aiming for at least 2 liters of water per day, to help pass the stone.